szhu/fix-growlvoice/Readme.md

 That's it!
 Now you can enjoy using GrowlVoice again.

+New to GrowlVoice?
+You'll have to set up your account manually.
+[Read here.](For New GrowlVoice Users.md)

 ## Alternate patch

 An alternate, slightly more robust version of the patch works only for unsigned versions of GrowlVoice.
 If original patch doesn't work, try this one.